Last updated on : 07 Nov, 2025

 It’s essential to have a balanced diet that includes a mixture of foods from different food groups.
 Consuming fruits, vegetables, whole grains, lean proteins, and healthy fats can provide vital nutrients for a healthy lifestyle.
 Try incorporating different food options into your diet to achieve optimal nutrition.

 Maintaining proper hydration is crucial during the postpartum period and while breastfeeding.
-It is advisable to consume an adequate amount of water throughout the day to meet your body’s increased fluid requirements.
+Milk production significantly increases the mother’s fluid needs.
+It is advisable to consume approximately 3.1 litres (about 13 cups) of total fluid daily to meet your body’s increased requirements [4].

 It’s essential to be mindful of your daily calorie intake, as it can fluctuate based on various factors such as breastfeeding and physical activity.
-Aim to maintain a healthy equilibrium between fulfilling your energy needs and gradually shedding unwanted pounds.
+Aim to meet the increased energy needs for milk production (approx. 330-400 extra kcal/day) while supporting a gradual and safe weight loss of approximately 0.5 kg per week [1].

-Losing weight post-pregnancy is a gradual process that requires patience and a balanced approach to diet and exercise.
+Post-pregnancy weight loss is a marathon, not a sprint.
+It is a gradual process that requires patience and a balanced approach to diet and exercise.
 Instead of depriving yourself of strict diets, aim for a slow and steady approach to weight loss post-pregnancy that you can maintain.
-Also, check diet chart for pregnant women.
+The focus should be on nutrient-dense foods to fuel your body and your baby, not crash dieting.

-Maintaining a consistent intake of prenatal vitamins is highly recommended to guarantee that you are fulfilling your nutrient requirements, particularly if you are currently nursing your child.
+Maintaining a consistent intake of prenatal or postnatal vitamins is highly recommended to ensure you meet your nutrient requirements, especially if you are currently nursing your child, as it helps ensure adequate levels of nutrients like Vitamin D, Folic Acid, and Iron.

 Reduce your consumption of overly-processed and sugar-laden foods that only provide empty calories.
 Opt for nutrient-dense alternatives that provide sustained energy instead.